NiyonikaS/HackXX2019/README.md

 identification result for that image.

 Our project uses Java for the main user interface and Python to integrate Google Cloud Vision API to obtain the identification result.

+**Cloud Client Libraries for Google CLoud Storage API is needed in order to be able to compile the file without error.**